 In Firewatch, you play as Henry, who has just taken a job as a fire lookout in Shoshone National Forest in Wyoming.
 It’s a simple but emotional game that follows Henry as he tries to make peace with his demons and untangle the mysterious side of the forest.

 There isn’t an overwhelming amount of interaction with other characters in this game, but the majority of the dialogue is had between Henry and another lookout, Delilah.
 They’re connected via walkie-talkies, and the acting performances are incredible to witness.

 Visually, Firewatch looks great on the Nintendo Switch.
 It has certainly lost a little clarity on the console, but it plays well on the whole and creates a very immersive experience.
 There are no technical quirks or glitches, and the controls are intuitive too.

-If you’re looking for an engaging story to lose yourself in, Firewatch is one of the best picks for you.
-The story is powerful – although, it does have a divisive ending so prepare for that.
+If you’re looking for an engaging adventure and story to lose yourself in, Firewatch is one of the best picks for you.
+The story is powerful, with a potentially divisive ending.

 This retro themed point-and-click game is a murder mystery title at its core, with plenty of twists and turns.
 You can play through as 5 different characters, with different levels of difficulty, and can even access the HintTron 3000 telephone service if you’re struggling.

 I’ve included this game in this list as the story is vivid, detailed and quite confusing in places.
 The world is vibrant and the characters feel lifelike, with creative writing and plenty of silly quotes.
 The aesthetic matches the game perfectly, and it performs well on the Nintendo Switch.

 If you’re looking for a linear, straight forward story, this is not the pick for you.
 It’s a twisty-turny game with a healthy dose of silliness.
 I’m a big fan of Thimbleweed Park and highly encourage you to check it out if you like mystery games and puzzles.